Sociological Confessions

 That caught my attention!
 The minister’s introduction mentioned the Native American provenance but not the scene of people singing it while they were being hanged.

 When I got home, I looked it up.
 The note is a pointer to the 1862 Sioux uprising, one of the hundreds of battles in the three-hundred year war of the conquest of North America by Europeans.
-From the point of view of many native people, especially Dakotas, those executed were martyred freedom fighters, while from the point of view of European and Euro-American settlers they were murderers who brutalized innocent and peaceful settlers.
-From what I read, it seems likely that the men were singing as they were marched to their hanging with linen bags over their heads, but just what they were singing and what it meant is less clear.
+From the point of view of many native people, especially Dakotas, those executed were martyred freedom fighters, while from the point of view of European and Euro-American settlers at the time they were murderers who brutalized innocent and peaceful settlers.
+From what I read, it seems likely that the men really were singing as they were marched to their hanging with linen bags over their heads, but just what they were singing and what it meant is less clear.
 Tracking down the story behind the note is a reminder of our brutal and complex multi-voiced history.
 I’m not sure what it means for us English-speaking Euro-American Christians to sing the hymn.
 Are we singing a native tune just because it is beautiful and haunting?
 To broaden our awareness of the multi-cultural scope of the Christian community?
 To express solidarity with native people?
 To honor those executed as martyrs to the faith?
+To apologize in singing for destroying their communities and taking their land?
 Is it an act of cultural appropriation for us to sing this tune?
-Or an act of appreciating people who wanted to link a holy song from their traditional culture with the religion they adopted from their conquerors and wanted the conquerors to appreciate both their traditions and their conversions?
+Or an act of cultural appreciation?

 The occasion for the mass execution was the aftermath of the Sioux uprising of 1862 in Minnesota.
 The short version is that some Sioux started the war because their annuities were delayed and they were hungry and there was growing pressure on the tribe from European settlers.
 The uprising started with a small attack but grew and spread; several hundred European settlers were killed.
 There were Sioux who opposed the war and cooperated with bringing the rebels to trial after they were defeated.
 There was a formal trial with witnesses.
-There was also an intervention of President Lincoln, who transmuted the sentences of most of the 200+ but not the last 38, who were supposedly guilty of killing or raping women or children.
-There are disputes about the guilt of attacks on women and children all of those actually executed, although there is no dispute that quite a few European settlers were killed one way or another.
-After this event, the Dakota (Sioux) were all exiled from their homeland and sent west, although some have returned to the area as individuals.
+There was also an intervention of President Lincoln, who transmuted the sentences of most of the 200+ fighters but not the last 38, who were supposedly guilty of killing or raping women or children.
+There are disputes about whether those executed were guilty of attacks on women and children, but there is no dispute that quite a few European settlers were killed one way or another.
+After this event, the Dakota (Sioux) were all exiled from their homeland and sent west.
+Some have returned to the area as individuals.
 Below I linked to a number of detailed accounts of the uprising and subsequent trial and execution.

 According to the accounts, the executed men were singing what some observers called a “death song” for several days before their execution.
 Catholic priests and perhaps other missionaries were apparently in the prisons seeking converts.
 On the day of the execution, the condemned sang as linen bags were placed over their heads and they were marched to the gallows.
 What they were singing is less clear.
 Was it Wakantanka Taku Nitawa, the Dakota-language hymn written by Renville in 1842?
 If so, did they understand this as a Christian hymn, or as a traditional Dakota sacred death song, or both?
 If they were singing that tune, were they singing Renville’s words, or older words?
-Were they like the early Christian martyrs who shocked the romans by cheerfully facing death?
-Were they extolling Christianity or their culture?
-Or were they mourning their own demise and that of their people?
+Were they like the early Christian martyrs who shocked the Romans by cheerfully facing death?
+Were they extolling Christianity or the Dakota culture?
+Were they mourning their own demise and that of their people?
+Were they singing in submission to God or in defiance of their executioners?
 One detailed contemporary account from an anti-Dakota writer in a St. Paul newspaper describes the men’s cheerfulness and singing in the days before their execution as evidence of the fraudulence of their supposed conversions to Christianity.
-In describing their song as they marched to the gallows, he calls it a “hideous `Hi-yi-yi, Hi-yi-yi’” and describes one singer using the tune in one last expression of defiance as he gestures that his private parts will be found near someone’s severed head.
-Were they singing in submission to God or in defiance of their executioners?
-Or both?
-The hymn is now sung often on December 26 by native people in Minnesota and the Dakotas in memory and honor of the men who were executed and went bravely? joyously? faithfully? to their death.
+In describing their song as they marched to the gallows, he calls it a “hideous Hi-yi-yi, Hi-yi-yi’” and describes one singer making one last vulgar expression of defiance as he gestures that his private parts will be found near someone’s severed head.
+The hymn is now sung often on December 26 by native people in Minnesota and the Dakotas in memory and honor of the men who were executed and went bravely? joyously? faithfully? defiantly? to their death.

 Notes:

-An audio on hymntime of the haunting melody accompanied by the Frazier English paraphrase of the Renville words
+An audio on hymnary of the haunting melody accompanied by the Frazier English paraphrase of the Renville words

 History of the hymn that seems to be an orphan document with no external links on the Chippewa County (location of Lac qui Parle) Historical Society web site; my source for information about Frazier.